Kyrie21323/Capstone/docs/TECHNICAL_DOCUMENTATION.md

-# NFC Networking Assistant - Technical Documentation
+# NFC Networking Platform - Technical Documentation

-This document provides comprehensive technical details about the NFC Networking Assistant implementation, architecture, and features.
+This document provides comprehensive technical details about the NFC Networking Platform implementation, architecture, and features.

 ## Table of Contents